Suspension Trauma Explained: Safety Poster from Roco

 - Worker’s ability to handle stress and anxiety;

 - Harness selection, fit, and adjustment;

 - Traumatic injuries that may have occurred during or before the fall; and,

 - Knowledge and the use of equipment or techniques to delay the onset of suspension trauma such as temporary leg stirrups or simply “bicycling the legs.”

 Roco also offers a course called Suspended Worker Rescue to educate rescuers who respond to suspended workers.

 Pathological Effects of a Fallen Worker in Danger of Suspension Trauma

 For those of you who prefer a more detailed explanation, here's the narrative from Roco Chief Pat Furr.

 1. Leg Circulation: A fall arrest harness does a great job of dissipating the energies generated during a fall arrest through the long axis of the human body.
-After all motion has stopped, that same harness – particularly the dorsal attachment configuration – will most likely impose pressure to the femoral vein that is the primary blood vessel that returns blood from the legs towards the heart.
+After all motion has stopped, that same harness – particularly the dorsal attachment configuration – will most likely impose pressure to the femoral vein, which is the primary blood vessel that returns blood from the legs towards the heart.
 In fact, in order to pass certification testing, these harnesses must not allow the test mannequin to assume greater than a 30 degree forward lean upon suspension.
 Any degree of forward lean will exert leg strap pressure on the femoral vein which impedes blood return.
 To compound this, the human body relies on what is known as the muscle/venous pump to assist the blood return from the legs to the heart.
 In suspension, the worker often forgets to bicycle their legs to create this muscle/venous pump.
 The trapped blood in the legs creates what is known as distributive shock as more and more blood is trapped in the legs; there is less to circulate for the rest of the body (brain, heart, lungs, and kidneys).
-Additionally this blood becomes highly acidic and toxic with metabolic wastes.
+Additionally, this blood becomes highly acidic and toxic with metabolic wastes.